 Jango’s lips found a sideways smile.
-“In Sheridan we tell a story: the Biggest Bird birthed the islands and taught her people to use the island herbs.”
+“In Sheridan we tell a story: the Biggest Bird birthed the islands and taught her people to use the local herbs.”

 “I like stories.”
 Faith smiled.
 “Tell me a story!”

-“Do you think I came all the way here to teach you the secrets of reality?”
+“Do you think I came halfway across the planet to hand you the secrets of reality?”
 He bent his cane at her.
 “You want the monk treatment, be a monk!”